x1ao4/edition-manager-for-plex/README.md

     python edition-manager.py --all

-Add Edition information to new movies
+Add Edition information to new movies.
+This mode utilizes Webhooks to listen for server events in real-time, capturing metadata for newly added items.
+It then adds editions only for newly added movies (excluding those in libraries configured to be skipped).

     python edition-manager.py --new